Grow your tree of requirements :: ScrumDesk – scrum project management tool

 You know that probably.

-In our last training we tried Innovation Game approach to gather product requirements and break them down into manageable size.
+In our last training, we tried the Innovation Game approach to gather product requirements and break them down into manageable sizes.

 Prune the Product Tree game